How to watch Hijack on Apple TV+ for free

 What’s interesting about Hijack is that it’s told over the same length of time as the flight journey from Dubai to London – roughly seven hours – making it a real-time depiction of the flight.
 There are seven episodes in total.

-New episodes of Hijack air every Wednesday, and the final episode will air on 2 August.
-There isn’t expected to be a second season of the show, given that it’s been billed as a miniseries, but we’ll never say never.
+Episode three started streaming on 4 July, with new episodes of Hijack airing every Tuesday.
+The final episode will air on 1 August.
+We aren’t expecting to see a second season of the show, given that it’s been billed as a miniseries, but we’ll never say never.
 We’ve seen stranger things happen before.

 Watch Hijack with a seven-day free trial of Apple TV+